Kong/docs.konghq.com/app/_hub/kong-inc/statsd/_index.md

 The StatsD plugin supports Librato, InfluxDB, DogStatsD, and SignalFX-style tags, which are used like Prometheus labels.

-For Librato-style tags, they must be appended to the metric name with a delimiting #, as so:
+For Librato-style tags, they must be appended to the metric name with a delimiting #, for example:
 `metric.name#tagName=val,tag2Name=val2:0|c`
 See the https://github.com/librato/statsd-librato-backend#tags README for a more complete description.